Seonghyeon-Yu/E7-and-E8/Correctness/readme.md

+# To check the correctness
-These are for checking of correctness of our codes.
+These are to check the correctness of our codes.

 The known results for types $G_2$, $F_4$ and $E_6$ can be found in our paper.